SRI-CSL/do-like-javac/README.md

 Where "ant build" is replaced by whatever command builds your project.
 Output will be emitted to logs/toplevel.log

-You may also run a checking tool on the discovered java files, by invoking with the -t option and a tool to use (e.g. "-t print", "-t inference" or "-t checker").
+You may also run one or more checking tools on the discovered java files, by invoking with the -t option and a comma separated list of tools to use (e.g.
+"-t print", "-t inference" or "-t inference,checker").

 LICENSE
 =======